dragonflyoss/Dragonfly2/CONTRIBUTING.md

 ## Join Dragonfly as a member

-It is also welcomed to join Dragonfly team if you are willing to participate in Dragonfly community continuously and keep active.
+It is also welcomed to join Dragonfly team if you are willing to participate in Dragonfly community continuously and be active.

 ### Requirements